PeterCamilleri/CX16/utilities/README.md

 inefficient.
 2. The user of the routine can preserve registers by using appropriate push and pop instructions to preserve values and then restore them.
-This exposes the required code and adds some clutter, but the caller knows which registers it needs and can only save those.
-Further it can place the push and pop instructions at the optimum location (for example before and after a loop).
+This exposes the required code and adds some clutter.
+However the caller knows which registers it needs and can save only those.
+Further it can place the push and pop instructions at the optimum location (for example outside a loop).

 The approach taken here is to wrap the required code in macros that expand the code in-line.
 The caller is responsible for saving any required registers that